Paris in the Middle Ages: The Bishops of Paris

 During most of the Middle Ages, the Bishops of Paris and the Abbots of Saint-Denis were closely allied with the royal government.
 Suger, the Abbot of Saint Denis, was both a pioneer in church architecture and a royal advisor.
 When Louis VII departed for the Second Crusade, he entrusted Suger with the treasury of the kingdom.

 The pope did not appreciate the close ties between the kings of France and the bishops of Paris; although Paris was the capital and largest city of France, the bishop was under the authority of the archbishop of Sens, a much smaller city.
-In 1377, Charles VII asked Pope Gregory XI to raise Paris to the status of an archdiocese, but the pope refused.
+In 1377, Charles V of France asked Pope Gregory XI to raise Paris to the status of an archdiocese, but the pope refused.
 Paris did not become an archdiocese until the reign of Louis XIV.

 In the later Middle Ages, important positions in the church were given more and more often to members of the aristocracy of wealthy families who had provided services to the Court; abbots were assured of a large income.
 One of the greatest benefits was to receive one of the twenty-seven houses that surrounded the cloister of Notre Dame, located northeast of the cathedral at the end of the Île de la Cité.
 The position of the curate of a parish in Paris was also often given to those who had done favors for the king, rather than those who had demonstrated religious devotion.